vigneshkumar60299/fdm/README.md

   5.Add all modulated signals to form the multiplexed FDM signal.\
   6.For each channel, multiply the multiplexed signal with the same carrier (demodulation).\
   7.Apply a low-pass filter to extract the recovered message.\
-  8.Plot message signals, multiplexed signal, and recovered s ignals.\
+  8.Plot message signals, multiplexed signal, and recovered signals.

   ## THEORY